 considering

+a) that achieving universal and meaningful connectivity requires special focus on key enablers such as infrastructure, affordability, devices, digital skills/literacy, user trust in digital platforms, user needs and comfort levels, and evidence-based policy and regulatory frameworks developed through multistakeholder collaboration.

-that access to essential digital skills empowers women, older adults, and underserved communities by providing the knowledge needed to thrive in the digital world, fostering inclusion, bridging the digital divide, creating economic opportunities, and enabling broader participation and social advancement in the digital age;
+b) that access to essential digital skills empowers women, older adults, and underserved communities by providing the knowledge needed to thrive in the digital world, fostering inclusion, bridging the digital divide, creating economic opportunities, and enabling broader participation and social advancement in the digital age;

-b) that the ITU plays an important role in connecting the unconnected and promoting gender equality, particularly through STEM education and careers through initiatives such as Girls in ICTs;
+c) that the ITU plays an important role in connecting the unconnected and promoting gender equality, particularly through STEM education and careers through initiatives such as Girls in ICTs;

-c) that access to telecommunications/ICT technologies, applications and tools creates job opportunities and entrepreneurial ventures, particularly for women and marginalized groups, by lowering barriers to entry, enabling business creation with minimal investment, and eliminating the need for physical storefronts.
-It empowers those facing mobility constraints or caregiving responsibilities to overcome traditional barriers, participate more fully in the economy, and achieve financial independence Digital platforms enhance social connectivity and access to vital services, improving quality of life.
+d) that access to telecommunications/ICT technologies, applications and tools creates job opportunities and entrepreneurial ventures, particularly for women and marginalized groups, by lowering barriers to entry, enabling business creation with minimal investment, and eliminating the need for physical storefronts.
+It empowers those facing mobility constraints or caregiving responsibilities to overcome traditional barriers, participate more fully in the economy, and achieve financial independence;

+e) that digital platforms enhance social connectivity and access to vital services, improving quality of life.
 They enable real-time communication, support networks, and bridge gaps for marginalized groups, ensuring inclusive participation in the digital age;

-d) that telecommunications/ICTs technologies, applications and tools are essential for political, economic, social, and cultural development, as they play an important role in poverty alleviation, job creation, environmental protection, and the prevention and mitigation of natural and other disasters,
+f) that telecommunications/ICTs technologies, applications and tools are essential for political, economic, social, and cultural development, as they play an important role in poverty alleviation, job creation, environmental protection, and the prevention and mitigation of natural and other disasters,

 recognising

+a) that resilient, safe, inclusive, and interoperable digital public infrastructure (e.g., digital identification systems), as recognized in the Global Digital Compact, provides a foundation for accelerating universal and meaningful connectivity by enabling secure, affordable, and scalable access to essential services, and by addressing persistent divides through context-specific, user-centred systems that reflect national priorities and promote public confidence and trust;

-a) [recognizing that the lack of valid identification document deepens the digital divide by restricting access to telecommunications services, vital services such as health and education and financial services such as access to banking, credit and insurance;]
+b) [recognizing that the lack of valid identification document deepens the digital divide by restricting access to telecommunications services, vital services such as health and education and financial services such as access to banking, credit and insurance;]/ [that without valid and authentic identification in the digital age, individuals remain excluded from accessing telecommunications, essential services such as health and education, and financial services such as banking, credit, and insurance, thereby deepening the digital divide;

-b) that many people, especially in rural or low-income areas, lack access to affordable internet and telecommunication/ICTs.
+c) that many people, especially in rural or low-income areas, lack access to affordable internet and telecommunication/ICTs.
 That globally, women and girls are less likely to have meaningful access to the Internet, access to telecommunications/ICTs, and are under-represented in the STEM sector, referred to as the digital gender divide.
 The existence of the digital gender divide limits the ability of women and girls to fully benefit from digital transformation and sustainable development;

-c) that digital skill gaps persist, with women and older adults especially in rural and remote area facing limited access to training due to structural inequities.
+d) that digital skills gaps persist, with women and older adults especially in rural and remote area facing limited access to training due to structural inequities.
 Women are less likely to be online or possess workplace-ready digital skills, while older adults show varied proficiency influenced by education and income.
 Equipping children with ICT knowledge is vital for bridging digital divides, fostering digital literacy, and ensuring safe, informed Internet use;